-General Motors Co. has several major revisions planned for the next-generation Chevrolet Corvette.
+General Motors Co. has several major revisions planned for the next generation of the Chevrolet Corvette.
 GM is hoping to appeal to buyers that are attracted to European sports cars such as Porsche, Ferrari and Lamborghini.

-Instead of the conventional overhead-valve design, the engine will be an overhead-cam and will feature a dry sump oil system that’s appropriate for high-performance road courses instead of straight-line acceleration.
+Instead of the conventional overhead-valve design, the engine for the seventh generation of the Chevrolet Corvette will be an overhead-cam and will feature a dry sump oil system that is appropriate for high-performance road courses instead of straight-line acceleration.

-It’s likely that the engine will get a narrow 80.5 mm bore and a long stroke, more comparable to a Ferrari or Lamborghini powertrain instead of the traditional Motor City metal approach.
-A senior GM executive said that the new engine will be turbocharged and this will help yield a broad torque curve and maximum performance in various driving conditions.
+It is likely that the engine will get a narrow 80.5 mm bore and a long stroke, more comparable to a Ferrari or Lamborghini powertrain instead of the traditional Motor City metal approach.
+A senior GM executive said that the new engine for the next generation of the Chevrolet Corvette will be turbocharged and this will help yield a broad torque curve and maximum performance in various driving conditions.

-The engine will deliver more than 400hp, which means that there’s a specific output in the range of 125hp for each liter.
-With these figures, there’s no doubting that the next-gen Corvette could be competitive against models like Porsche 911 or Lamborghini Gallardo.
+The engine will deliver more than 400 hp of output, which means that there is a specific output in the range of 125 hp for each liter.
+With these figures, there is no doubting that the next generation of the Chevrolet Corvette could be competitive against models like Porsche 911 or Lamborghini Gallardo.
 A source said that this engine will probably be extremely high-revving and could go up to a near-Formula One-class 10,000 RPMs.